 Before the first execution, LAST and PASSED stay empty.
 After the timer fires once, both columns show the most recent activation time.

-- Wait until the next scheduled minute and confirm that the service actually ran.
+- Wait until the next scheduled minute and confirm that the service wrote its output file.

 Mohd Shakir Zakaria is a cloud architect with deep roots in software development and open-source advocacy.
 Certified in AWS, Red Hat, VMware, ITIL, and Linux, he specializes in designing and managing robust cloud and on-premises infrastructures.